 Ice erosion is the process of large chunks of ice, known as glaciers, eroding an area over a long period of time with the help of gravity.
-Following are some examples of ice erosion from throughout the world, when ice once covered the entire globe — and beyond.
+Explore some examples of ice erosion from throughout the world when ice once covered the entire globe — and beyond.

 - Tens of thousands of years ago on the group of islands now known as the British Isles, glaciers covered nearly everything.
 As they cut into the land, they created a completely new geographical landscape of hills and cliffs which can still be viewed today.